A Passage for Trumpet: Closing narration

 Joey Crown, who makes music, and who discovered something about life; that it can be rich and rewarding and full of beauty, just like the music he played, if a person would only pause to look and to listen.
 Joey Crown, who got his clue in the Twilight Zone.

 Production notes

-In his "limbo" state, Joey's reflection is supposed to be absent from any mirrors, but his reflection is clearly seen twice - once in the window of the theater ticket counter and the other in a jukebox against which he was leaning.
+In his "limbo" state, Joey's reflection is supposed to be absent from any mirrors, but his reflection is clearly visible twice - once in the window of the theater ticket counter and the other in a jukebox against which he was leaning.

-Uan Rasey, a veteran studio trumpeter, played for Jack on the soundtrack.
+Uan Rasey, a veteran studio trumpeter, played for Klugman on the soundtrack.

 Reception

 In a review for The A.V.
-Club, they described it as "a lovely, low-key story" that was crucially held up by the presence of Jack Klugman (who ultimately appeared in four Twilight Zone episodes).
+Club, Zack Handlen described the episode as "a lovely, low-key story" that was crucially held up by the presence of Jack Klugman (who ultimately appeared in four Twilight Zone episodes).